mindspore-ai/docs/docs/mindspore/source_en/api_python/env_var_list.rst

        Default value: 1
      - This environment variable affects the choice of format for the operator, which has an impact on network execution performance and memory usage, and can be tested by setting this option to get a better choice of operator format in terms of performance and memory.

-       Ascend AI processor environment and GE backend only.

 Profiler
 -----------